 Nothing truly beats the experience of sitting down with some friends and family to play a board game, but when that's not possible, these mobile versions do just as well.
-I'd recommend all the games on our list, but in particular I think Carcassonne is one of the best board games for Android you can buy.
-The game itself is really fun and it's been lovingly recreated in full 3D for smartphones.
+I'd recommend all the games on our list, but in particular, I think Carcassonne and Tsuro are some of the best board games for Android you can buy.
+The games themselves are really fun and they've been lovingly recreated in full 3D for smartphones.

-Lastly, I just gotta give a shoutout to Chwazi which is the best and simplest way to choose who goes first in any board game situation or also for dividing a group into teams for other fun games around the holiday season.
+Lastly, I have to give a shoutout to Chwazi which is the best and simplest way to choose who goes first in any board game situation or also for dividing a group into teams for other fun games around the holiday season.
 It's a free download and an absolute must-have app if you love to play board games.